Michael Jordan is known as the Greatest of All Time but nobody is perfect.

 5) 6-0 NBA Finals Record

-Michael Jordan won every Finals he participated in.
+Michael Jordan won every Finals in which he participated.

-The only modern day player who beats Jordan's record is Robert Horry, who has a 7-0 Finals record.
+The only modern day player who beats Jordan's record is Robert Horry, who has a 7-0 Finals record with the Houston Rockets, Los Angeles Lakers, and San Antonio Spurs.

 Three players share the best Finals record of 8-0.
 They are K.C.
-Jones, John Havlicek and Tom Sanders.
-These three played for the Boston Celtics throughout the 50s and 70s.
+Jones, John Havlicek, and Tom Sanders, all of whom played for the Boston Celtics between the 1950s and 1970s.

 6) 5-Time NBA Most Valuable Player (1988, 1991, 1992, 1996, 1998)

-Michael Jordan was a regular contender for the MVP award since he came into the league in 1984.
+Michael Jordan was a regular contender for the MVP award once he came into the league in 1984.
+The winner that rookie year was Celtics legend Larry Bird.
+Jordan placed sixth in voting.

-Winning the award was not easy as the league had so many stars like Larry Bird, Magic Johnson, Isiah Thomas, Patrick Ewing, Hakeem Olajuwon, Karl Malone, David Robinson and Charles Barkley.
+Winning the award was not easy in the '80s and '90s as the NBA had numerous stars like Larry Bird, Magic Johnson, Isiah Thomas, Patrick Ewing, Hakeem Olajuwon, Karl Malone, David Robinson, and Charles Barkley.

 7) 14-Time NBA All-Star (1985–1993, 1996–1998, 2002, 2003)